DSupps/Credit_Risk_Analysis/README.md

 *Once these models have been completed, their performance will be evaluated and a written recommendation will be made on whether they should be used to predict credit risk*

-### Technicals used in this project to predit credit risk:
+### Technical used in this project to predict credit risk:

    - Oversample the data using the RandomOverSampler and SMOTE algorithms.
    - Undersample the data using the ClusterCentroids algorithm.